The Life Cycle of a Work

 2. Your work is in a spotlight.

-When your work enters a spotlight, critiquers get extra karma for critiquing it.
-After your work receives 3 long critiques, it’ll be removed from that spotlight—even if those critiques were received before your work entered the spotlight!
+for critiquing it.
+After your work receives 3 long critiques (or 6 long critiques for Personal Spotlights), it’ll be removed from that spotlight — even if those critiques were received before your work entered the spotlight!3.
+Your work has left the spotlight.

 4. Your work is locked.